Arch-Lover/wiggly/README.md

-# Wiggle
+# Wiggly

-Wiggle is a GNOME 45+ port/fix for the scaling effect from [Jiggle](https://github.com/jeffchannell/jiggle) with better performance.
-Wiggle magnifies your cursor when the mouse is moved rapidly.
+Wiggly is a GNOME Extention for those who lose their mouse frequently.
+Wiggly magnifies your cursor when the mouse is moved rapidly.

 ## Installation